confluentinc/cp-demo/docs/index.rst

           docker-compose start kafka2

-5. After about a minute, observe the System Health view in Confluent Control Center.
+5. After about a minute, observe the Broker summary in Confluent Control Center.
 The broker count has recovered to 2, and the topic partitions are back to reporting no under replicated partitions.

    .. figure:: images/broker_down_steady.png
       :alt: image

-6. Click on the broker count ``2`` inside the circle to view when the broker counts changed.
+6. Click on the broker count ``2`` inside the "Broker uptime" box to view when broker counts changed.

    .. figure:: images/broker_down_times.png